googleforgames/agones/site/content/en/docs/Getting Started/create-webhook-fleetautoscaler.md

 base64 -i ./rootCA.pem
 ```

-Copy the output of the command above and replace the caBundle field in your text editor:
+Copy the output of the command above and replace the caBundle field in your text editor (say vim) with the new value:
 ```
+wget https://raw.githubusercontent.com/googleforgames/agones/{{< release-branch >}}/examples/webhookfleetautoscalertls.yaml
-vim $GOPATH/src/agones.dev/agones/examples/webhookfleetautoscalertls.yaml
+vim ./webhookfleetautoscalertls.yaml
 ```

 #### 3. Deploy a Webhook service for autoscaling